Head & pronotum (wingless female)

 Head of male

 Female usually wingless, rarely fully winged.
 Body, legs and antennae varying shades of light brown, head darkest.
 Antennae 8-segmented, segments all clearly distinct from each other and bearing long setae; apex of segments III and IV with transverse sensorium.
 Head small, eyes reduced to few ommatidia, vertex with one pair of long setae, also one pair of postocular setae well developed.
-Pronotum widest at posterior, with one pair of long posteroangular setae but few transverse lines of sculpture.
+Pronotum widest at posterior, with one pair of long posteroangular setae; a variable number of transverse sculpture lines near posterior margin.
 Abdominal tergites with many transverse lines of sculpture; trichobothria on tergite X more than twice as wide as nearest setal base; ovipositor weak and non-serrate; sternites with 2–4 discal setae.

-A total of 13 extant species are listed in the genus Merothrips, all from the warmer parts of the world.
+A total of 14 extant species are listed in the genus Merothrips, all from the warmer parts of the world; three further species are described from Baltic Amber fossils.
 The eastern North American species Merothrips morgani Hood is similar in general body form to M. floridensis, but has distinctively curved sculpture lines on the median area of the pronotum; no specimens have been seen from west of Texas.
 M. laevis Hood is particularly similar to M. floridensis, but lacks sculpture on the abdominal tergites.

 Merothrips floridensis Watson

 Merothrips floridensis Watson, 1927: 60